symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 * A bundle MAY support other persistence layers like Doctrine ORM;
 * All CMF bundles MUST follow the following structure to enable future or current support of other persistence systems:
+* All CMF bundles MUST create implementation specific models in addition to those in `/Model` (even if they are empty).
+See `Blog.php` and `Post.php` below.

 .. code-block:: text